The Shaman Leveling Guide

 - Pandarens can become Shamen and they level a bit faster (better “Rest XP” than others get) and have a couple of other useful perks.

 Skip all crafting professions while leveling unless you have a nice pile of gold.
 If you do get a craft, then Leatherworking will make the mail armor that you want.
 With Inscription you can make all of your glyphs.
+You CAN make a ton of gold with professions, but they’re still expensive to level and will slow your leveling.
+All the professions come with some sort of perk that will adds stats, once you’re high level in it.

 - Herbalism, mining, and skinning.
 Pick any two.
 Herbalism comes with a big Haste cooldown and you will find both healing and mana regenerating spirits while gathering in Pandaria zones.